10up/gutenberg-best-practices/training/03-styles.md

 :::tip

-5. Call the function in the wp.domReady callback in order to avoid race conditions with WordPress Core:
+5. Call the function in the `wp.`domReady` callback to avoid race conditions with WordPress Core:

 ```js
 wp.domReady(() => {